python/cpython/Doc/howto/concurrency.rst

 task (logical thread)
    | a cohesive *linear* sequence of abstract steps in a program;
    | effectively, a mini-program;
-   | the logical equivalent of executed instructions corresponding to code
+   | the logical equivalent of executed instructions corresponding to code;
+   | also known as "logical process"

 physical thread (OS thread)
    | where the actual code for a logical thread runs on the CPU (and operating system);